California Freemason: There’s No Place Like Lodge

 In addition, our lodge believes that a Mason’s journey culminates in the august degree of the Holy Royal Arch and can be well enriched by participation in various units of the Progressive Orders.

-Our lodge holds its regular quarterly business meetings on the first Tuesday of February, May, September, and November (installation), and holds its special meetings for conferring the degrees of Freemasonry on the third Sunday of February, May, and September.
+Our lodge holds its regular quarterly business meetings and ceremonies on the third Sunday in the months of February, May, September, and November (Installation).

 Please contact the lodge secretary for more details.